 One preacher told an excited audience, “I don’t care how loud you shout or how high you jump as long as when you land, you walk straight.”

 That is good counsel.
+How do we show our love for God?
 Mature love for God is not just an emotional expression but what Eugene Peterson calls “a long obedience in the same direction.”
 Pastors, remind your people that inward obedience is better than outward shows.
 That’s how to express your love for God.